-Although the film is well over 50 years old, the story and imagery continue to inspire conversation, parodies, allusions in other movies and on TV, etc. (In fact, it looks like Steven Speilberg is planning to remake the movie in the not-too-distant future.)
-Choose a modern-day references, or a category (such as memes), and explore/research it.
+Although the film is well over 50 years old, the story and imagery continue to inspire conversation, parodies, allusions in other movies and on TV, etc. (In fact, Steven Speilberg is planning to remake the movie.)
+Choose a modern-day reference, or a category (such as memes), and explore/research it.
 Report back on what you found, how it connects to the film, and what you think of it.

 The leading male characters of West Side Story each have personality traits that are likable, and even admirable, as well as certain flaws.
 Choose any one of them and write about why you would like them as a friend (or even as a romantic interest), reflecting on both the good and bad aspects of who they are.